wwwil/glb-demo/README.md

 gcloud auth application-default login
 ```

+Complete web login in browser, the command output should tell you the location of the credentials file with the message `Credentials saved to file:`.
-Complete web login in browser, then set the `GOOGLE_CLOUD_KEYFILE_JSON` environment variable to point to the credentials file created.
+Then set the `GOOGLE_CLOUD_KEYFILE_JSON` environment variable to point to the credentials file created, for example:

 ```
-export GOOGLE_CLOUD_KEYFILE_JSON="/Users/wil/.config/gcloud/application_default_credentials.json"
+export GOOGLE_CLOUD_KEYFILE_JSON="/Users/wwwil/.config/gcloud/application_default_credentials.json"
 ```

 ## Step 01 - Create the Clusters

-Enter the `01-clusters/` directory and apply the Terraform files.
+Enter the `01-clusters/` directory, initialise Terraform, and apply the project files.

 ```
+terraform init
 terraform apply
 ```